 Have you had a clogged milk duct?
 What have you tried to get it out?
 Leave me a comment below or join the conversation in our Facebook group.

 Until next time!

 - Guaranteed Ways to Increase Your Milk Supply

-- 10 Ways to Pump More Breast Milk
+- How to Pump Breast Milk Like a Pro

 - How to Survive Exclusive Pumping: Everything New Moms Need